-One of the hallmarks of an efficient and value added biometric patient identification vendor is their ability to offer a choice of biometric modalities to deploy.
+One of the hallmarks of an efficient and value-added biometric patient identification vendor is its ability to offer a choice of biometric modalities to deploy.
 If you prefer to use fingerprints for biometric patient identification, there are some important factors to consider when assessing hardware to ensure patients can be easily enrolled and accurately identified.
-Fingerprint biometrics have evolved over the years, and there are many new scanners available that offer distinct advantages over legacy models, most notably the use of dual finger scanners over single image capture devices.
+Fingerprint biometrics has evolved over the years, and there are many new scanners available that offer distinct advantages over legacy models, most notably the use of dual finger scanners over single image capture devices.

 Let’s explore why dual fingerprint scanners pose a greater advantage for patient identification in healthcare.

 Is there a difference?
 Absolutely.
 Deciding to use a dual vs. a single fingerprint reader for patient ID in healthcare is a smart decision for several reasons:

 1. Higher accuracy & reliability: Dual fingerprint readers have the ability to capture two single prints simultaneously, offering enhanced accuracy for identification and verification versus single-finger scanners.
 A two fingerprint scanner is also more effective at guiding a patient to scan consistently.
 Patients can touch a single finger in various ways which could lead to more frequent cases of false-no-matches.
 However, with dual fingerprint readers, patients can’t make these scanning inconsistency mistakes because the device will not return a match (or non-match) unless fingers are properly placed on the scanner.